pikalab-unibo/sd-project-rules/README.md

 3. wait for the teachers' approval or suggestions
     - upon approval, teachers will provide:
-        - a GitLab repository for the project
+        - a Git repository for the project
         - an Apice Web page for the project

-After receiving a GitLab repository, students can start working on the provided GitLab repository.
+After receiving a Git repository, students can start working at their project.
+Committing and pushing frequently is recommended.

 ### About the initial report